Bishop’s Lent Appeal 2025

 In the face of environmental degradation, turbulent global politics, gender injustice, the forced displacement of millions of people and the harassment and killing of indigenous peoples – USPG believe the churches of the Anglican Communion are called urgently in mission to be communities of resistance and hope, witnesses to the healing power of Christ’s love.

 In 2023, generous worshippers kindly raised £20,897 towards the work of USPG from fundraising and donations across the diocese.
 This came after you raised £16,059 for the work of USPG in 2022.
-Thank you for your generosity!
+Click here to visit the USPG website for more information about the charity.

 In 2020 and 2021, God’s creation was the theme of the appeal.
 More than £10,000 was contributed during half of Lent 2020, and that amount increased in 2021 in support of international conservation by A Rocha, including in Ghana, and local sustainability work, including at the Sustainability Centre in East Meon.